Brorupgaard: Rosenpalm and the new manor

 In 1674, Christian V sold the land to Poul Nielsen.
 After starting in an insignificant position at the royal court, as Crown Prince Christian's tutor, he had managed to work his way up through the ranks, culminating with his ennoblement under the name Rosenpalme in 1679.
 Back in 1668, he had married Anne Nilesen, née Anderdatter, a recently orphaned daughter of a wealthy merchant in Slagelse. it was this marriage that had provided him with the means to buy the land.
-In 1679, in conjunction with his ennoblement, Brorupgaard was alsp granted the status of a manor.
+In 1679, in conjunction with his ennoblement, Brorupgaard was also granted the status of a manor.
 He later increased the size of the estate through the acquisition of more land.
 On his death in 1688, he left his widow in rather difficult economic circumstances.
 In 1708, she ceded Brorupgaard to their son Andreas Rosenpalm.
 A naval officer, he served in the Great Northern War.